Toward fossil-free steel production 2045

 - Trials in demonstration plant, 2026–2035.

 Following the preliminary study, in June 2017, the companies formed a Joint Venture company for the project, HYBRIT Development AB.
-On February 1, 2018, the pilot study was given a green light and on June 20, the ground was broken for the world-unique pilot plant being built on the SSAB site in Luleå.
-The pilot plant will start producing small quantities of fossil-free iron as early as summer 2020.
+On February 1, 2018, the pilot study was given a green light and on June 20, the ground was broken for the world-unique pilot plant built on the SSAB site in Luleå.
+The pilot plant was started on August 31, 2020.
+It produces small quantities of fossil-free sponge iron.
 The lessons learned from that production will form the basis for a demonstration plant, which will be in place by 2026.
 There, iron will be produced under the same conditions as in a full-scale plant, but with limited capacity.

-The goal is to have a solution in place for full-scale production of fossil-free iron by 2035.
+With HYBRIT technology, SSAB aims to be the first steel company in the world to bring fossil-free steel to the market already in 2026.
 If HYBRIT becomes successful, it means that Sweden can reduce its carbon dioxide emissions by ten percent and Finland by seven percent.

 Questions and answers about HYBRIT